Guide to configuring and using ForgeRock® Access Management as a RADIUS Server.

 Data store holding user profiles and group information; different identity repositories can be defined for different realms.

-Java web application installed in a web container that acts as a policy agent, filtering requests to other applications in the container with policies based on application resource URLs.
+Java web application installed in a web container that acts as a policy enforcement point, filtering requests to other applications in the container with policies based on application resource URLs.

 Federation configuration information for a provider.